ACE1020spawn/breaking-bad/README.md

 # Experemental-mod
 A Mindustry mod where players take turns adding their own piece to the mod and then passing it on to others without any communication.

-# Notes
-The participants can edit all the files (and also this file), so if you want add the pictures here (for pictures you can dm me. i will add your picture in https://github.com/Lehanchic25/Pictures ([the same concept as 3Snake3 (creator of Sapphirium mod)](https://github.com/3Snake3/Sapphirium/))) or whatever you want.

-If you're confused by what I wrote above, please dm me.
-I'll explain it to you in more detail.

 [Another idea (for the last participant) - make a number of included content]

 ## All information for the participants (copied from [discord](https://discord.gg/yWmPW9XRGe)):